In his work coaching executives, Nicholas Pearce noticed a pattern.

 “Vocational courage can come at significant personal expense—yet it often comes with the potential of living the life you were uniquely designed to live.”

 Simple conversations can help, too.
-When Pearce was a PhD student at Kellogg, he considering pursuing a tenure track position.
+When Pearce was a PhD student at Kellogg, he considered pursuing a tenure track position.
 He recalls speaking with his mentor, Katherine W. Phillips, who reminded him plainly that while he had clear promise as a scholar, he also had a clear calling as a minister.
 “We see who you are,” Pearce recalls her saying.
 “When will you acknowledge it?”

 Pearce says that the conversation helped him refocus his goals.
 After completing his doctorate, Pearce became an associate pastor at Chicago’s Apostolic Church of God and started an executive advisory firm, The Vocati Group, as well as joining the clinical faculty at Kellogg.